aipal-nchu/sweet_potato_defect_dataset/README.md

 # sweet_potato_defect_dataset
 A dataset of sweet potato defect
 =
+This dataset compose of RGB images and the label images, each folder corresponds to a type defect.

 RGB images with 6000 x 4000
+label images with 6000 x 4000

+# Capture parameters
-camera : Fuijufilm X100F
+ + camera : Fuijufilm X100F

-capture distance : 450 mm
+ + capture distance : 450 mm

-shutter speed : 1/40 s
+ + shutter speed : 1/40 s

-aperture : f/8
+ + aperture : f/8

-Light source : LED light board
+ + Light source : LED light board

-Color temperature : 4500 K
+ + Color temperature : 4500 K

 A : southern blight
 =